Staffing for Adequate Fire and Emergency Response (SAFER) - 2013 Frequently Asked Questions (FAQs)

 Career Fire Departments

-Statewide and local volunteer firefighter interest organizations
+National, state, local, or tribal volunteer firefighter interest organizations

-No. Career fire departments are not eligible for funds in the Recruitment and Retention Category.
-They are only eligible for funding in the Hiring of Firefighters Category.
+No. Career fire departments are not eligible for funds in the Recruitment and Retention category.
+They are only eligible for funding in the Hiring of Firefighters category.

 Yes.
 While the SAFER Grants and the Assistance to Firefighters Grants (AFG) are administered by the same office, there are no restrictions with respect to having concurrent awards.